Timeline & Progress

 The Technology Enhanced Education (TEE) and AOCI teams have initiated a process for reviewing all video content used throughout the Bridges Curriculum with an anti-oppressive lens.
 The video review process involves:

 As of September 2023, the majority of courses in Foundations 1 of the Bridges Curriculum have completed the longitudinal review of all UCSF-created video content with an anti-oppressive lens.
-Flagged videos are being re-created to incorporate anti-oppressive approaches.
+Flagged videos are being re-created in partnership with faculty leaders across the curriculum to incorporate anti-oppressive approaches.

 Every video lecture in F1 includes a notification informing students about the AOCI video review process, describing where each video stands in that process, and inviting student feedback.
 All F1 UCSF-created video content is expected to be fully updated by July 2025.
 At that time, review process notifications will not be needed, though ongoing student feedback will always be invited.